 We’ve made sure we don’t have any more single points of failure, or at least as few as is reasonably practical.
 We have multiple people in GitHub as owners, we have multiple channel masters on IRC, and we have multiple owners on our Google Cloud account.

 We’ve also eliminated the single point of management failure, our defined processes and decision making processes now happen more accessibly in IRC and policies and procedures are now posted to various parts of our website.
 This has led to us making sure we won’t have exactly the same problem again.
+We still effectively have a project head in terms of package management, but the line has to be drawn somewhere in subdividing decision making powers.

 But Wait!
 Why isn’t there a Void Foundation?